• Skip to primary navigation

 (10) Psychological Services =

-(i) Administering psychological and educational tests, and other assessment procedures;
+(i) Administering psychological and educational tests, and other assessment

 (ii) Interpreting assessment results;

-(iii) Obtaining, integrating, and interpreting information about child behavior and conditions relating to learning;
+(iii) Obtaining, integrating, and interpreting information about child behavior

-(iv) Consulting with other staff members in planning school programs to meet the special educational needs of children as indicated by psychological tests, interviews, direct observation, and behavioral evaluations;
+(iv) Consulting with other staff members in planning school programs to meet

-(v) Planning and managing a program of psychological services, including psychological counseling and children and parents;
+(v) Planning and managing a program of psychological services, including

 (vi) Assisting the developing positive behavioral intervention strategies.